 To claim AA, you must be usually living in the UK and not in a care home or hospital.
+You can continue to get Attendance Allowance if you are fully self-funding in care.
 Usually your AA will not be affected if you:

 If you receive AA, it may increase the amount of other benefits or credits you are entitled to, such as extra Housing Benefit or Pension Credit.
 If you start getting AA, someone looking after you might be able to claim Carer’s Allowance.
 AA is normally ignored as income when assessing other benefits.
 There are 2 rates.

 You get the lower rate if you need frequent help during the day or supervision at night.